vmware-archive/clarity/_documentation/cards.md

 ### Content -- keep it simple

-Cards might contain text, images, data visualizations, or multimedia.
+Cards can contain text, images, data visualizations, or multimedia.
 Ensure that the content serves your use case.
 Keep it simple and legible.
 Avoid using too much content, overloading the card with too many actions, and placing links within the content.

 {% comment %}
 A common strategy is to present key points, and on card click, navigate to more details.